benjipeng/blog-ml/content/theory/_index.md

 ---

 {{< lead >}}
-See what's possible with Blowfish.
+An ode to tensors, a fundamental aspect of many machine learning models
 {{< /lead >}}

-Hello this is everything
+Hello this is *ALMOST* everything

 ---